 Anthropomorphism and the naming of animals

-As the privileged inhabitants of MalaMala, we are fortunate enough to spend time with a plethora of wild species.
+inhabitants of MalaMala, we are fortunate enough to spend time with a plethora of wild species.
 Even as wild as the wildlife is, our species (yes, I’m talking about homosapiens) has the strange habit of ‘anthropomorphism’.
 Now, before your brain glitches at this sixteen-letter word, let me explain.

 Anthropomorphism is a fancy word used to describe the practice of ascribing human characteristics to animal behaviour.
 I am willing to bet, now that you are acquainted with its meaning, you’ll realise that you are just as guilty of anthropomorphism as I am.
 Phrases like “The cubs are a little camera shy today”, and, “Look how grumpy that male lion is”, ease their way into colloquial discourse.
 But how accurate, and even valuable, are such sentiments?

 It is human nature to want to understand creatures, after all, much of the thrill of the safari experience is found in observing and interpreting animal behaviour.
 By projecting complex human qualities such as personality traits, emotions, character virtues and flaws, we create a lens through which we are comfortable analysing animal behaviour.
 The problem is, when we do this, we become fond of animals, not because of what they are, but because of what they mirror of our own humanness.
 Now, it might sound as though I am anti-anthropomorphism, but as the main culprit, I must not be hypocritical.